mattiamanzati/effect-ful-computations/slides.md

 layout: center
 ---

-# Fibers solved lot of those problems!
+# Fibers solved lot of those problems in React!

 - May be interrupted before finishing<br/>
   <small>work can be discarded if obsolete</small>